Overview

 function:

-// register callback and call it
+// register callback

 auto cb = sandbox.register_callback(hello_cb);